FenrisHector/academic-nautical-exam-simulator-proyect/README.md

 ## Notes

 This project was created for academic and training purposes.
-Occasional AI assistance (Copilot) was used only for syntax suggestions.
+Occasional AI assistance (Copilot) was used only for syntax suggestions, materials from Stack Overflow and some technical videos were also consulted.
 All architecture, logic, UX decisions, and debugging were performed manually.

 ## Version and Requirements